Differentially Private Attention Computation: INTRODUCTION

 Despite their many benefits, large language models (LLMs) have the potential to pose several privacy and security risks \cite{s18,vkb23,kgw+23,emm+23}.
 One concern is the risk of data breaches, as LLMs require large amounts of data to be trained and the data used for training is often collected from public sources without the explicit consent of the individuals involved.
 This data could include sensitive personal information, such as medical records, financial data, or personally identifiable information \cite{tpg17,erld17}.
 Furthermore, LLMs can potentially be used to generate convincing fake text \cite{rwc+19,rsr+20}, which could be used for malicious purposes such as phishing attacks, spreading misinformation or impersonating individuals online.
 Additionally, LLMs can be used for so-called "model inversion" attacks \cite{fjr15}, where an attacker can extract private information about individuals by querying the model.
 For example, an attacker could use the model to infer sensitive information, such as an individual's political views or sexual orientation, based on their text input.
 These privacy and security concerns highlight the need for ethical considerations and responsible use of LLMs, as well as for the development of robust security mechanisms to protect against potential attacks.

+Given that attention mechanisms are at the core of models like the Transformer \cite{vsp+17}, considering privacy in attention computation is crucial.
+Attention mechanisms process input data that may contain sensitive information, and the computed attention weights could inadvertently reveal this information if exposed.
+Specifically, if sensitive data are encoded within the attention weights, compromising these weights could lead to the disclosure of personal identifying information or trade secrets.

-As one of the most common large language models, the Transformer \cite{vsp+17} has been the focus of several studies on privacy issues related to its training and computation recently. \cite{vkb23} learned conditional generative models can output samples similar to copyrighted data in their training set, which can lead to copyright infringement issues.
+Recent studies have focused on privacy issues related to Transformers and their attention mechanisms.
+For example, \cite{vkb23} showed that learned conditional generative models might output samples similar to copyrighted data in their training set, leading to copyright infringement issues.
 The proposed solution is near access-freeness (NAF), which involves defining generative models that do not access potentially copyrighted data. \cite{vkb23} provide formal definitions of NAF and generative model learning algorithms that produce models with strong bounds on the probability of sampling protected content.
-The proposed approach can address privacy concerns related to the use of learned conditional generative models.
+While NAF provides formal guarantees against such infringements, it also underscores the need to secure the attention mechanisms within Transformers to prevent privacy breaches related to sensitive information embedded in attention weights.

-Besides the problem mentioned above, the potential harms of large language models also include intellectual property violations and the dissemination of misinformation.
-To address these issues, a watermarking framework for proprietary language models can be developed \cite{kgw+23}.
-The framework involves embedding invisible signals into generated text that can be algorithmically detected, promoting the use of "green" tokens, and using statistical tests for detection.
-The framework has a negligible impact on text quality and includes an efficient open-source algorithm for detection.
+Moreover, the potential harms of LLMs extend to intellectual property violations and the dissemination of misinformation.
+To mitigate these issues, \cite{kgw+23} developed a watermarking framework for proprietary language models.
+This framework embeds invisible signals into generated text that can be algorithmically detected, promoting accountability and traceability.
+Although this approach addresses the outputs of LLMs, it emphasizes the broader necessity of safeguarding the internal computations—like attention mechanisms—to enhance overall security.